ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 - : int list = [0; 1; 1; 2; 3; 5; 8; 13; 21; 34]
 ```
 Why is it so?
 The key difference lies in the recursive call `fibs n (n + m)`.
 In
-the former definition, the application is complete, `fibs` is provided all the
+the former definition, the application is complete because `fibs` is provided all the
-arguments it expects; in the latter definition, the application is partial, the
+arguments it expects.
+In the latter definition, the application is partial because the
 `()` argument is missing.
 Since evaluation is
 [eager](https://en.wikipedia.org/wiki/Evaluation_strategy#Eager_evaluation) in
-OCaml, in the former case, evaluation of the recursive call is triggered, and
+OCaml, in the former case, evaluation of the recursive call is triggered and a
 non-terminating looping occurs.
 In contrast, in the latter case, the partially
 applied function is immediately returned as a
 [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).